Ta180m/BadNES/README.md

 I'm working on it right now.

 ### What do you mean by "nearly complete"?
-I'll say it's complete once I finish implementing the APU and savestates.
+I'll say it's complete once I finish implementing the APU.

 ### This game doesn't work!
 Check to make sure BadNES implements its mapper.
 Also, Mapper 7 is known to be especially buggy.